Army Black Knights men's ice hockey: Army–RMC rivalry

 The Army Black Knights have a long-standing rivalry with the Royal Military College of Canada (RMC) Paladins.
 It is considered one of the longest-running annual international sporting events in the world.

 The tradition originated when the commandant of RMC, Sir Archibald McDonnell, and the superintendent of the U.S. Military Academy, Brigadier General Douglas MacArthur, suggested a game of ice hockey between the two schools in 1921.
 After two years of exchanging ideas, the first game was played on February 23, 1923, at West Point.
 The Redmen won that first game 3–0.
 In 1924 the series moved to Kingston, Ontario (the location of RMC), thus beginning the tradition of rotating venues.
 This was Army's first away game and up until 1941, the West Point Game was the only time that Army played away from the Academy.

-From 1923 to 1935 RMC ran up a record of 14–0–1, the only blemish being a 4–4 tie in 1935.
-1939 saw Army win its first game, 3–1.
-As a result of World War II, only one game was played, a 3–1 Army win in 1942, over the next 10 years.

-In the 1950s and 1960s Army won 15 of 20 games, bringing the series close with RMC holding a 21–18–1 advantage.
-Throughout the 1970s and 1980s the teams played fairly closely.
-In 1986 the record stood at 26–25–4 in favor of RMC.

-From 1988 to 1999, Army dominated the rivalry, going undefeated.
-RMC last won in 2002 by a score of 3–0 and Army won in 2004, 3–2.

-The 2006 game was a 3–3 tie in front of 3100 fans in Kingston.
-Currently Army leads the Series 39–29–7.

-The game was played continually after the World War II years, from 1949 until 2007.
-The 2007 edition of the rivalry was to take place on Saturday Feb 10, at Tate Arena in West Point, New York, but was cancelled due to regular season scheduling conflicts and for 2008 the teams will not play a competitive game but instead the Paladins will travel to New York to spend 3 days practicing, playing and socializing with the West Point cadets.

-The series was re-established on February 4, 2011, with Army hosting the Paladins at West Point.
-This rivalry will continue on an annual basis, counting as an exhibition game for both teams.